tacoss/mailor/README.md

 $ npm i -g mailor # or `npm i mailor --save-dev`
 ```

+> Use `mailor init` to create a `templates/` directory with an example.pug ready play with!

 Now, you can start creating templates using pure `.pug` files:

 **templates/test1.pug**